Unsupervised embedding of trajectories captures the latent structure of scientific migration: Conclusion

-Mobility and migration are at the core of human nature and history, driving societal phenomena as diverse as the growth and evolution of cities~\autocite{wef2017migration, curiel2018citygravity}, epidemics~\autocite{kraemer2020covid, truscott2012epidemicgravity}, economies~\autocite{kaluza2010cargo, kerr2011immigration}, and innovation~\autocite{kaiser2018innovation, sugimoto2017mostimpact, petersen2018multiscale, morgan2018prestige, rodrigues2016mobility}.
+Migration and mobility are at the core of human nature and history, driving societal phenomena as diverse as epidemics~\cite{kraemer2020covid, truscott2012epidemicgravity} and innovation~\cite{kaiser2018innovation, sugimoto2017mostimpact, petersen2018multiscale, morgan2018prestige, rodrigues2016mobility}.
 However, the paradigm of scientific migration may be changing.
-Traditional hubs of migration have experienced many politically-motivated policy changes that affect scientific mobility, such as travel restrictions in the U.S. and U.K.~\autocite{chinchilla2018travelban}.
-At the same time, other nations, such as China, are growing into major scientific powers and attractors of talent~\autocite{cao2020returning}.
-Unprecedented health crises such as the COVID-19 pandemic threaten to bring drastic global changes to travel and migration by tightening borders and halting travel.
-With the changing paradigm of global mobility, we need now, more than ever, new tools and approaches to capture and understand human mobility in order to inform sensible, effective, sustainable, and humane policies.
+Traditional hubs of migration have experienced many politically-motivated policy changes that affect scientific migration, such as travel restrictions in the U.S. and U.K.~\cite{chinchilla2018travelban}, whereas other countries, such as China, have risen as major attractors of international talent~\cite{cao2020returning}.
+Unprecedented health crises such as the COVID-19 pandemic threaten to bring drastic global changes to migration by tightening borders and halting travel.
+By revealing the correspondence between neural embedding and the gravity model and revealing their utility and efficacy, our study provides a theoretical foundation and methodological framework for a new approach that uses neural embeddings to study migration.